beve-org/beve/README.md

 > See [Discussions](https://github.com/stephenberry/eve/discussions) for polls and active development on the specification.

 - Maps to and from JSON
-- Schema less, fully described, like JSON (can be used to store documents)
+- Schema less, fully described, like JSON (can be used in documents)
 - Little endian for maximum performance on modern CPUs
 - Blazingly fast, designed for SIMD
 - Efficiently packed, stores bit packed tags and values efficiently
 - Future proof, supports large numerical types (such as 128 bit integers and higher)
-- Supports matrices and complex numbers
+- Designed for scientific computing, supports [brain floats](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format), matrices, and complex numbers
 - Simple spec, designed to be easy to integrate

-> EVE is much like CBOR or BSON, but is often more space efficient, and is much faster on modern hardware.
+> EVE is designed to be faster on modern hardware than CBOR, BSON, and MessagePack, but it is also more space efficient for large, numerical arrays.

 ## Why Tagged Messages?